berquerant/chrome-extensions/bmctl/README.md

 ## Filter Folder

 String that should be within the path (folder tree) of search target.
+`/` is the root folder, accepts any targets.

 # Operation